Selenophilia/XenElectronic-project/README.md

     Bcrypt.Js - used to hash users password.

 Versioning
 I use Github for versioning.
-I created 2 branch along the while developing this project.
+I created 2 branches along the way while developing this project.
 A branch for coding my back-end application and a branch for coding my front-end application.

 Authors
 Paulo Argenal